mariebexte/E3_Selector/README.md

 As of now, the application only includes Bachelor programs of the Faculty of Engineering.

 ## Data Collection
 The course data used within this project was crawled from https://campus.uni-due.de/lsf using a [maven project](/course-crawling) included in this repository.
 It uses [jsoup](https://jsoup.org) (v1.12.1) to crawl the data.
-The code also includes code to process the .csv-file resulting from the crawling process into a JSON file, which is simplified by including [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) (v.1.7).
+The project also includes code to process the .csv-file resulting from the crawling process into a JSON file, which is simplified by including [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) (v.1.7).
 The resulting course data was combined with course ratings manually collected from https://www.meinprof.de.

 ## Libraries
-The project uses html, JavaScript and CSS and makes use of the following libraries:
+The application uses HTML, JavaScript and CSS and makes use of the following libraries:
 * [Bootstrap](https://getbootstrap.com) (v4.4.1)
 * [D3](https://d3js.org) (v5.9.2)